prabhasapkota/Data-Analytics-Capstone/README.md

 ![alt text](<images/gOAL 3.png>)

 ## Conclusion
-1. Optimize Farm Input Usage based on productivity patterns Analysis revealed efficient use of fertilizers and land significantly improves productivity, indicating that efficient land management significantly impacts output.
+1. Optimize Farm Input Usage based on productivity patterns:
+Analysis revealed efficient use of fertilizers and land significantly improves productivity, indicating that efficient land management significantly impacts output.
 However, overuse can lead to diminishing returns and environmental harm, emphasizing the need for optimized resource allocation.
-2. Identify Sustainable Land Use Practices Through Historical Data Trends Historical data revealed significant differences in land use efficiency across regions.
+2. Identify Sustainable Land Use Practices Through Historical Data Trends:
+Historical data revealed significant differences in land use efficiency across regions.
 Categorizing practices as "sustainable" or "unsustainable" showed that sustainable methods tend to deliver higher long-term productivity and environmental advantages.
 However, the Random Forest classifier's moderate accuracy indicates a need for further improvement to ensure the model's applicability across diverse regions.
-3. Forecast Sustainable Agricultural Productivity Using Machine Learning The historical data showed notable inconsistencies, including missing values and extreme fluctuations, which likely impacted the model’s accuracy and reliability.
+3. Forecast Sustainable Agricultural Productivity Using Machine Learning:
+The historical data showed notable inconsistencies, including missing values and extreme fluctuations, which likely impacted the model’s accuracy and reliability.
 Despite these issues, the time-series forecasting model indicated a steady upward trend in productivity, offering a general outlook on future performance.
 However, the dependency on incomplete and noisy data highlights the critical need for improved data collection and pre-processing to enhance forecast accuracy and practical applicability.